 The Museum’s mission is to collect, preserve and study the valuable cultural heritage and to offer the general public an accurate, attractive, and interesting interpretation of the objects that belonged to the different cultures which populated the Iberian Peninsula and the Mediterranean region, ranging from Prehistory to Early-Modern Age.

-However, it also has different collections coming from outside of Spain, especially from Ancient Greece and, from Ancient Egypt, in addition to “a small number of pieces” from Near East.
+However, it is also home to different collections coming from outside of Spain, especially from Ancient Greece and Ancient Egypt, in addition to “a small number of pieces” from Near East.

 One of the most outstanding items is the Lady of Elche, an Iberian sculpture renowned for her lovely features, rich attire, and mysterious identity.